auchenberg/kenneth-io/posts/2022-08-25-developer-experience-infrastructure.md

 ![DXI Market Cap](/images/posts/dxi/dxi_map_august.png)

+_The Developer Experience Infrastructure Market Map is still evolving, so if you believe a company is missing or miscategorized, don't hesitate to contact me._

 ## The opportunity and what’s next for DXI

 Traditionally most companies have built in-house solutions to cover the various aspects of developer experience such as documentation, management UIs, and SDKs, but that’s changing.